quentin-st/Simple-Deployment-Script/README.md

     The deployment passes to force or avoid.

-    Each plugin that provides a technology integration is composed of one or more _passes_: these are the steps of the deployment.
+    Each plugin that provides a project type integration is composed of one or more _passes_: these are the steps of the deployment.
 A plugin can mark a pass to not be executed by default (please refer to the plugin's documentation).
     If you want to execute that type of pass, you have to specify that here.
 You can also force-disable a pass that the plugin executes by default by putting a minus symbol (**-**) just before the pass name.

     The syntax of this value is dead simple, write the passes you want to disable or enable, separate them by a space.